 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-After switching to a toddler bed, it didn’t take long for my son to realize he could get out of it and even open the door.
+After switching from a crib to a toddler bed, it didn’t take long for my son to realize he could get out of it and even open the door.
 Except I was prepared, or so I thought.

 “If he opens the door,” I told my husband, “we’re supposed to just walk him back to bed without any fuss.”